randomlogin/randomlogin.github.io/index.md

 <div>
-A long time ago I was a freelancer, doing some web development, maintaining <a href="https://github.com/randomlogin/ece">cryptographic gem</a>, creating proof-of-concept solutions, tutoring general topology, and even <div aria-label="could you think such a work is done by freelancers?" data-balloon-pos="up">writing educational <a href="#articles">articles</a> about cryptography.</div></div>
+A long time ago I was a freelancer, doing some web development, maintaining <a href="https://github.com/randomlogin/ece">cryptographic gem</a>, doing proof-of-concept creations, tutoring general topology, and even <div aria-label="could you think such a work is done by freelancers?" data-balloon-pos="up">writing educational <a href="#articles">articles</a> about cryptography.</div></div>

 <p>With some background in mathematics and cryptography, it seemed quite straightforward to try myself in the newly emerging blockchain sphere.</p>

-<div>In 2017 I was the <div data-balloon-pos="up" aria-label="did it for the rhyme!">CEO of an ICO</div> startup (though, I consider it a fail),
+<div>In 2017 I was the <div data-balloon-pos="up" aria-label="did it for the rhyme!">CEO of an ICO</div> startup (though, in the end it was a fail),
 <div data-balloon-pos="up" aria-label="master of none">the jack of all trades: </div> writing the
-<a href="/materials/WP.pdf">whitepapers</a>, creating smart contracts, pitching the project at conferences
+<a href="/materials/WP.pdf">whitepaper</a>, creating smart contracts, pitching the project at conferences
 (<a href="https://www.youtube.com/watch?v=azlZ8EWyotg">d10e conference in Seoul</a>), organising the workflow, hiring and firing people, dealing with customers, developing KYC policies, even manaing nodes and servers.
 Nevertheless, I left in the middle of 2018.
 </div>

-<p>During this time, I was also a technical consultant/architect in a research/working group for <a href="https://github.com/arrayio">another blockchain project</a> developing the ledger based on
+<p>During this time, I was also a technical consultant/architect in a research/working group for <a href="https://github.com/arrayio">another blockchain project</a>.
-the <a href="https://en.bitcoinwiki.org/wiki/DPoS">DPoS</a> consensus algorithm, with Turing-complete smart contracts backward compatible with Ethereum contracts, sophisticated (at that moment) services like built-in name service, state machine proxy, broad and delegateable account rights, and innovative (at that time) funding
-<a href="https://etherscan.io/address/0x03a82e40049bcab41f6207a91134f244a56b850c#code">approach</a>.
-My participation
-included cryptography consulting, virtual machine workflow (backward compatibility with the Ethereum smart-contracts), key management, economics and security from the game theory perspective. </p>

 <p>In 2019 I worked as a blockchain developer at <a href="https://dexpa.io/">dexpa.io</a>, porting Ethereum
-  smart contracts to the <a href="https://test.ton.org/">TON</a> blockchain and communicating with <a
+  smart contracts to the <a href="https://test.ton.org/">TON</a> blockchain, also testing and debuging the SDKs from TONlabs.</p>
-                            href="https://tonlabs.io/">TON labs</a> to help them test and debug the SDKs they were creating.</p>

 <p>Later, 2019-2020 security analyst at <a href="https://futurecomes.com/">FutureComes</a>, making security audits for web and crypto projects (wallets, exchanges and exchange services).</p>